H1k1komori/cosc_studentmanagementsystem/README.md

 **License**

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the AMERICAN UNIVERSITY OF PHNOM PENH License.

 **Acknowledgments**